tj-wells/coti-docker-method/README.md

 docker-compose up -d
 ```

-You can still follow the logs of a container that's running a background, with
+You can still follow the logs of a container that's running in the background, with

 ```
 docker-compose logs --follow